ghagl/Gurich/readme.md

 * Toner reports (how much toner is left)
 * Can print the printer's built-in testpage

-The support for CUPS is limited and usage of Gurich with CUPS should be generally avoided.
+The support for CUPS is limited.
+There's a backend and filter you can use, but the options for e.g. paper type (A4, A5, etc.) are currently not implemented.

 ## Usage
-You will store usually postscript files in printfiles/ and then let the driver do the job.
+You will store usually postscript files in printfiles/ and then letting the driver do the job, otherwise you can pair together the PPD file in ppd/ with CUPS.
+See the INSTALL file.

 PDFs work, too.

 An example for printing: